Seremba/Seremba/README.md

 ### Hi 👋,
-I am *Seremba Patrick* residing in Kampala, Uganda.
+I am *Seremba Patrick* from Kampala, Uganda.
 I love working with Node, Express, Java, Spring on the backend, and React on the front-end for Development.
 I also enjoy creating amazing websites with WordPress.
 When I am off the screen, I am playing a board game(chess is my favorite) or reading a physical book.
 My favorite so far is Deep Work and Counsels To Young People by Ellen G White

 Frontend: HTML5, CSS3, Tailwind CSS, SCSS,TypeScript, React, Redux <br>
 Backend: Node, Express, MongoDB, Mongoose, SQL, Java, Spring Framework